hapax/hapax.github.io/assets/psychology-time.md

 But the precise mechanism is unimportant; my only purpose here is to show that it is plausible that subjective duration can be explained by intrinsic properties of a brain state.

+I want to argue is that it is
+plausibly explained by intrinsic properties of a brain state.
+The brain has various ways it can measure sensory inputs.
+It has natural physiological means (such as circulation) for measuring time, and intensity thresholds, channel capacities, and so forth, for measuring strength.
+How long a moment seems like to last is likely to be connected to the rate at which these data are acquired and stored in various systems for short-term memory.